Wikidata/Wikidata-Toolkit/wdtk-examples/README.md

 This program processes items to compute the average life expectancy of people on Wikidata.
-It shows how to get details (here: year numbers) of specific statement values for specific properties (here we use Wikidata's P569 "birth date" and P570 "death date).
+It shows how to get details (here: year numbers) of specific statement values for specific properties (here we use Wikidata's P569 "birth date" and P570 "death date").
 The results are stored in a CSV file that shows average life expectancy by year of birth.
 The overall average is also printed to the output.